 When it comes to delivering flowers for any event, whether it’s a wedding ceremony, Valentine’s Day, a birthday, an anniversary, or a funeral, you can expect certain risks.
 Throughout the whole process, your customers are entrusting you with their ideas.
 Perhaps you’re best known for your jam jar posies or business event decorations.
 When it comes to accidents and mistakes, as well as threats to your business, florist insurance can provide the protection you need.

 - Cover everything from staff mistakes to special stock.

 - Peace of mind, so you can concentrate on your flowers business, and not worry about what-ifs.

 What bad things could happen at a flower shop?

 Flower shops aren’t high-risk shops, but their owners should be aware of a few things that could go wrong.
-Florists require, not just commercial property insurance to secure their shop’s facility, but also lots of liability coverage in a particular situation they are sued.
-To protect themselves in the case that their work causes damage or distress, florists require professional liability insurance.
+Florists require not just commercial property insurance to secure their shop’s facility, but also lots of liability coverage in a particular situation where they are sued.
+To protect themselves in the case that their work causes damage or distress, florists require professional indemnity insurance.